 Among other things, the federal law sought to:

 - Reduce frivolous litigation

-- Allow correctional officials the ability to remedy problems before litigation; and
+- Give corrections officials the ability to remedy problems before litigation

-It's important to understand the PLRA because failure to comply with its requirements, many of which place additional burdens on prisoners not faced by other litigants, could doom any efforts to seek recourse for civil rights violations through the court system.
+Prisoners need to understand the PLRA and the criminal justice system.
+Failing to comply with its requirements, which place extra burdens on prisoners that other litigants don't face, could doom any efforts to seek recourse for civil rights violations.

 Prison Litigation Reform Act: The Exhaustion Requirement

 Perhaps the most important aspect of the PLRA is its strict exhaustion requirement.
 Specifically, 42 U.S.C. § 1997e(a) states:

 "No action shall be brought with respect to prison conditions ... by a prisoner confined in any jail, prison, or other correctional facility until such administrative remedies as are available are exhausted."

 In other words, a prisoner must exhaust their claims administratively before filing a civil rights lawsuit.
 Failure to do so can result in the court dismissing the case.

 The PLRA does not specify what administrative remedies states must provide to inmates.
 Each state can create its own administrative process for handling prisoner complaints.
 But no matter what system states employ, the U.S. Supreme Court has held that prisoners must comply with those procedures before filing suit.